 - Add the heavy whipping cream to the bowl of a stand mixer fitted with the whisk attachment.
 Whip on high speed until stiff peaks form.

-- Add the ricotta, vanilla, and ground cinnamon and fold the ingredients together until they’re fully mixed.
+- Add the ricotta, powdered sugar, vanilla, and ground cinnamon and fold the ingredients together until they’re fully mixed.

 - Transfer the mixture to a piping bag and set aside until ready to use.